NCAR/xdev/GUIDE.md

 I recommend setting your CI up to run _tests_ (including _linting_ tests) whenever a Pull Request is _created_ (and when edits/changes are made to an existing PR).
-You can either use GitHub to block commits directly into the master branch (i.e., force all commits to go through PRs), or you can also run CI on changes made directly to your master branch.
+You can either use GitHub to block commits directly into the main branch (i.e., force all commits to go through PRs), or you can also run CI on changes made directly to your main branch.
 I recommend setting up your CI to _build (and publish) documentation_ only when a PR is _merged_ (i.e., only after it has been tested and approved).